Skip to main content

 Strata and commercial tree management involves the coordinated care of trees on common property and commercial developments, requiring careful balance of safety obligations, aesthetic considerations, and financial responsibilities across multiple stakeholders.
 Unlike residential tree care, these scenarios involve complex decision-making processes, shared costs, and heightened liability considerations.

-Strata and commercial tree management operates within a complex legal framework with specific obligations and responsibilities:
+Strata and commercial tree management operates within a regulatory framework with specific obligations and responsibilities:

 1. Strata Schemes Management Act Requirements